metagunner/habheat/README.md

 - underline

 ## Keybindings
-At the moment there are no custom keybindings.
-It is at the todos list.
+At the moment, there are no custom keybindings.
+It is on the to-do list.
 <!-- For all keybinding options check [Keybindings](./Keybindings.md). -->